HirotakaDango/HiroFORUM/README.md

 # HiroFORUM
-This is just a lightweight imageboard forum using SQLite
+This is just a lightweight image board forum using SQLite